blockchain-day/blockchain-day.github.io/index.md

 ## Objectives

-The objective of this one-day workshop is to connect blockchain professionals with academic researchers and discuss the state-of-the-art in the industrial and commercial deployment of blockchain systems and DLTs.
-Furthermore, this workshop will also examine the latest innovations in blockchain research, and challenges to address in order to improve the usability and adoption of blockchains.
+The objective of this one-day event is to connect blockchain professionals with academic researchers and discuss the state-of-the-art in the industrial and commercial deployment of blockchain systems and DLTs.
+Furthermore, this event will also examine the latest innovations in blockchain research, and challenges to address in order to improve the usability and adoption of blockchains.

-The workshop is designed for wide audience of industrial and academic participants, with varying familiarity with blockchain technologies.
-The workshop will feature a combination of industry keynotes and talks, as well as discussion panels.
+The event is designed for wide audience of industrial and academic participants, with varying familiarity with blockchain technologies.
+The event will feature a combination of industry keynotes and talks, as well as discussion panels.
 Furthermore, the talks will range from applications and experiences using DLTs to theoretical, technical, and system-oriented topics.

 ## Structure
-We are soliciting participants to present their work at the workshop.
+We are soliciting participants to present their work at the event.
 We are looking for (but are not limited to) the following types of talks:

 1. Presentation of **novel industrial use cases**